ivandika3/ozone-site/docs/03-core-concepts/04-security/02-authorization/01-native-acls.md

 ## Ozone Native ACL Permission Model

-Ozone ACL are one of the resource-based authorization model which can be used to manage access to objects in the Ozone cluster.
+Ozone ACL are one of the resource-based authorization models which can be used to manage access to objects in the Ozone cluster.

 ### Authenticating Request